marcoguerri/marcoguerri.github.io/_posts/2023-07-09-broadcom-pxe-write.markdown

 000B0E20                 mov     [ebx], eax
 ```

-Register `0x6838` seems to be undocumented, and I can only speculate it controls read access of
+Register `0x6838` seems to be undocumented, and I can only speculate it implementes NVRAM read interface.
-NVRAM.
 We saw earlier that there are 8 entries in the directory each one 12 bytes long, overall 0x60 bytes:
 we can assume `edi+0x60` points into memory just after the directory table.
 If we succeed in finding an entry that triggers the copy, we set a flag:
 ```